Am I a Candidate For Least Invasive Spine Surgery?

-Dr. Rodriguez is board-certified orthopedic spine surgeon who has treated these spine surgery conditions routinely for over nine years.
+Dr. Rodriguez is a board-certified orthopedic spine surgeon who has treated these spine surgery conditions routinely for over nine years.
 Least invasive procedures are the main reasons why patients come to him for relief.
 Patients are more satisfied with their outcomes, and they go back to work and play sooner.

 You are In pain or suffering

 When exercising, sleeping, standing or sitting for a long time, and trying to enjoy normal activities

 Minimally invasive spine surgery shouldn’t be your first consideration or should you fear surgery.
 When you’re not enjoying life, losing days of work or productivity, our least invasive options are a great way to get back to what you love without long and painful recovery.

 Your recent visit to see the spine surgeon lasted only 5 minutes

 You waited 1 hour or more, and when the spine surgeon finally arrived he only spent 5 minutes with you.
 Were you comfortable with their short visit and opinion?

 Dr. Rodriguez understands that his patients are in pain and they want their surgeon to have compassion and listen to them.
-Because his practice is concierge style, he routinely spends 45 minutes with his patients.
+Because his practice offers concierge spine surgery, he routinely spends up to 45 minutes with his new patients.
 Your every concern deserves his attention and answers that put you at ease.

 You failed to get relief

 With pain management injections and radiofrequency (RF) ablations or you got relief, but it only lasted 6 months?

 Our least invasive procedures are providing lasting relief from failed pain management and sparing patients from minimally invasive spinal surgery (MIS).
-For many patients, Dr. Rodriguez is using endoscopic spine surgery (Less Invasive than MIS) to alleviate painful neck, back, and leg pain.
+For many patients, Dr. Rodriguez is using stem cell therapy or endoscopic spine surgery (Less Invasive than MIS) to alleviate painful neck, back, and leg pain.